MoritzoTheCoder/edx-documentation/en_us/release_notes/source/coming_soon.rst

 Learners and staff will soon be able to introduce themselves to the edX community through personal profiles.
 A profile can include an image, a personal introduction, and other information.
-Leareners can access each others' profiles from within the course discussions.
+Learners can access each others' profiles from within the course discussions.

 Additionally, a new **Account Settings** page will be available.
 Learners use